Nickforall/Freight/README.md

 # Freight
 ![https://api.travis-ci.com/Nickforall/Freight.svg?branch=master](https://api.travis-ci.com/Nickforall/Freight.svg?branch=master)

-**HEADS UP: version 0.2.0 will have major breaking changes regarding the `errors` array, but will not have a major breaking semver version bump**

 Freight is a library for [Absinthe GraphQL](http://absinthe-graphql.org/) that helps you build mutation payload results.
 Inspired by the GraphQL APIs of [GitHub](https://developer.github.com/v4/breaking_changes/) and [Shopify](https://gist.github.com/swalkinshaw/3a33e2d292b60e68fcebe12b62bbb3e2), who also aim to keep syntactical GraphQL errors, like missing fields and malformed queries, seperate from validation and other business logic errors.